August 27, 2007: Seattle, Washington

 Safeco Field replaced the Kingdome during the 1999 season.
-It was time for the Mariners to trade in their septic and domed home for a new open-air baseball only ballpark.
-Having an open-air ballpark in “rain city” can be risky so Safeco field was equipped with a retractable roof that can serve as an umbrella for fans and players.
-This offers the best of both worlds as fans can enjoy the crisp Northwest air without having to bring their umbrellas.
+It was time for the Mariners to trade in their septic and domed home for a new open-air baseball-only ballpark.
+Having an open-air ballpark in “rain city” can be risky, so Safeco field was equipped with a retractable roof that serves as an umbrella for fans and players.
+This offers the best of both worlds as fans can enjoy the crisp Northwest air without having to bring their own umbrellas.
 Safeco Field’s most unique feature is the active train tracks behind the outfield gate.
-During the game fans are treated to the sounds of a working locomotive as they ride along.
-In a sense the opening of Safeco Field was the dawning of a new day in Mariners history.
-During the 2001 season the Mariners set a modern day baseball record with 116 regular season wins.
+During the game, fans are treated to the sounds of working locomotives as they ride along.
+In a sense, the opening of Safeco Field was the dawning of a new day in Mariners’ history.
+During the 2001 season, the Mariners set a modern-day baseball record with 116 regular season wins.
 They also led the AL in attendance during the 2001 and 2002 seasons.
-Following a string of losing season the 2007 Mariners were competing for the AL West and the division leading Angels were coming to town.
+Following a string of losing seasons the 2007 Mariners were competing for the AL West championship and the division-leading Angels were coming to town.
 The stage was set for a memorable night.

 Safeco Field was loud, the roof was open, and 45,998 Mariner fans were on their feet.
 The three-game series against the Angels was an opportunity to cut in to their 2.5-game lead.
 The Mariners had just returned from a long road trip and came out flat.
 Mariners’ manager John McLaren sensed this and was thrown out of the game in the first inning in an attempt to fire up his club, but John Lackey was too much for the M’s, shutting them down with a 7-hit complete game shutout: Angels 6, Mariners 0.
 The game signaled the end of the Mariners’ playoff hopes as they relinquished their wild card lead and never came close to challenging the Angels for the AL West.